od-ero/WardrobeManagementSystem1/README.md

 php artisan serve
 ```

 Next, clone this repository and install its dependencies with `yarn install` or `npm install`.
-Then, copy the `.env.example` file to `.env.local` and supply the URL of your backend:
+Then, copy the `.env.local` to frontend root and supply the URL of your backend:

 ```
 NEXT_PUBLIC_BACKEND_URL=http://localhost:8000